Water Weed Control: 6 Tips for the Upcoming Season

 W.B., Gilford, NH

-Remove dead vegetation from the beachfront.
-Dead Cattails, Reeds, and if possible, even the dormant underwater weeds within reach.
+Cut and rake dead vegetation from your beachfront, dead Cattails, Reeds, and dormant underwater weeds all within reach.

-Contact us with any questions that come up in the process of your preparation for Summer.
-Remember, its just around the corner.
+- Contact us with any questions you or your neighbors may have.
+Remember, Summer is just around the corner.

-Once you have come up with a game plan for the season, you may want to contact your local county extension service, as most public bodies of water will require an application permit for use of some of the products.
+- Once you have a game plan for the season, contact your local county extension service, as public water usually requires an application permit